gabors-data-analysis/gabors-data-analysis.github.io/_pages/code-learn.md

 ## More resources
 * Great list of data tools by the UC Berkeley Library and Research IT run [Research Data Management (RDM) Program](https://researchdata.berkeley.edu/tools)
 * Oxford University's Center for the Study of African Economies runs [Coders Corner](https://www.csae.ox.ac.uk/coders-corner) - a collection of coding help on many topics.
 Mostly Stata, but some R, Python (and Matlab)

+# Data visualization

+* The [Data-to-Viz](https://www.data-to-viz.com/#explore) project is a classification of chart types based on input data format.
+Created by Yan Holtz, it is a phenomenal educational and practical tool.
+Importantly, it is linked to
+  * [R graph gallery](https://r-graph-gallery.com/) to show how to do graphs with `ggplot2`
+  * [Python Graph gallery](https://www.python-graph-gallery.com/) to show to do it with `matplotlib` and `seaborn`
+* For Stata users, one of the best resource is the Medium site of Asjad Naqvi [The Stata Guide](https://medium.com/the-stata-guide){:target="_blank"}
+  * Another piece by Asjad: code for [30 different graphs](https://github.com/asjadnaqvi/30DayMapChallenge2021)